Famosi/Duckietown-AI-Driving-Olympics/learning/README.md

 ## Running the agent

 ### Collect data
-To collect data let's use the `collect_data.py` script.
+Let's use the `collect_data.py` script to collect data.

 ```
 python collect_data.py